Get insider access

 Drive 2

 You can configure this laptop with 512GB, 1TB, 2TB, 4TB, 8TB, or 8.5TB of storage.
 Except for the 512GB and 1TB storage options, the other configurations are available in a RAID 0 array, meaning the laptop will have two or three SSDs acting as a single unit.
 RAID 0 significantly boosts drive speeds by splitting the data evenly across multiple drives; however, the failure of one drive can cause data loss across all drives.
 The SSDs are user-replaceable.
-There are two M.2 2280 slots.
-Models with an RTX 4080, 4090, or Radeon RX 7600M XT GPU have an additional M.2 2230 slot.
+There are varying SSD slot configurations.
+Models with an RTX 4060 and 4070 come with two M.2 2280 slots.
+Models with an RTX 4080, 4090, and RX 7600M XT GPU have an additional M.2 2230 slot; finally, the RX 7900M model has one M.2 2280 slot and two M.2 2230 slots.

 Performance